 SSAS - TABULAR EXERCISES

-SSAS - tabular | Changing query context exercise | Use VALUES to compare data with/without South region
+SSAS - tabular | Changing query context exercise | Use VALUES to compare data in or not in the Land environment

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

-The answer to the exercise will be included and explained if you attend the course listed below!
+You can learn how to do this exercise if you attend the course listed below!

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 The aim of this exercise is to create the following pivot table, showing the total quantity of sales for land and non-land environments:

 The pivot table divides spending into Land and other environments.